Th0rr/GeoInt-Localisator/README.md

 # GeoIntLocalisator
  Simple scrapping tool in Python 3 using selenium to find quickly the distance between two unknown generic locations (supermarket, store...)

- Typically used for GeoInt on a picture where you can recognize two generic element in the background (ie a park and a store).
+ Typically used for GeoInt on a picture where you can recognize two generic element in the background (i.e a park and a store).
  This tool does not use an API key.

 # Features
--	Display a list of locations pairs with minimum distance each
+-	Display a list of locations pairs sorted by minimum distance
--	Can show them on a local map
+-	Can show them on a local OSM map (.html)
--	Save them to text
+-	Save them to text file

 # Use